ralvares/security-demos/pipelines/README.md

+# Pipeline Demo Overview

+This is a simple demo pipeline that showcases:
+- **Image scanning**
+- **Deployment manifest checks**
+- **Enforcement of security policies at deployment time**

+You can use this pipeline to demonstrate how ACS enforces security controls in CI/CD workflows.
+To safely test enforcement without risking cluster-wide impact, you can scope your policies to only the `frontend` namespace.
+This allows you to create or edit policies and observe enforcement actions (such as blocking risky deployments) in a controlled environment.

+---

-# Pipeline Setup Instructions
+## Setup Instructions

-This guide explains how to set up and run the demo pipeline in this directory.
+Follow these steps to set up and run the demo pipeline:

 ## Prerequisites